TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/17 - Esther/Esther 5/Esther 5.7.md

 ---

-Then answered Esther, and said, My petition and my request is:
+Then Esther answered and said, "My petition and my request is this.